Slovakia (Slovak: Slovensko

 .
 It has a lot of mountains, with the Carpathians

 taking up much of the country.
 The Gerlach Peak in the alpine-like High Tatras (in the northern part of country) is the highest mountain of the entire Carpathians.
-The southern portions have three lowlands of varying size (all of them a northern extension of the Danubian/Pannonian lowlands).
+The southern portions of the country have three lowlands of varying size (all of them a northern extension of the Danubian/Pannonian lowlands).
 They're Slovakia's main breadbasket.

 a bunch of militaristic nationalists like in former Yugoslavia.